-A lawyer/client relationship may only be established with us or with our Lawyers with respect to the Telephone Document Preparation Service; the Document Review Service; and the Small Claims Service (excluding the Document Preparation Service element of that service).
+A lawyer/client relationship may only be established with us with respect to the Telephone Document Preparation Service; the Document Review Service; the Helpline; and the Small Claims Service (excluding the Document Preparation Service element of that service).

-A lawyer/client relationship will only be established in relation to the above services by your express or implied acceptance of our or our Lawyer's engagement letter and our or their confirmation of our or their agreement to act for you after conflict checking and other verification processes have been completed.
+A lawyer/client relationship will only be established in relation to the above services by your express or implied acceptance of our engagement letter and our confirmation of our agreement to act for you after conflict checking and other verification processes have been completed.

 No lawyer/client relationship is established by use of the Law Guide; the Document Preparation Service; or any other use of the Website.